-BETWEEN DESTINATIONS, a stunning photography book to be published in May 2012 features the latest photography of Candace Gaudiani.
+BETWEEN DESTINATIONS, a photography book published in May 2012, features the photography of Candace Gaudiani.
 Her images lyrically transform the vistas of train travel into personal artistic statements reflecting the photographer’s haunting memories of an earlier time.

 The photographs featured in Between Destinations evoke a dreamy, romantic vision of the landscape we see when traveling.
 The ethereal images explore what it means to be part of and sometimes estranged from the places we hold in our memories.
 That very ambiguity of belonging, longing, and estrangement led to Gaudiani’s choice of framing each image through a train window.
 We are with her on the inside looking out while passing by, reaffirming that we are always between destinations, from birth to the end.